-- You will have the opportunity to test whether law is right for you by getting involved in your university’s law society: moots, socials, meeting recruiters, presentations and so on.
+- You will have the opportunity to test whether law is right for you by getting involved in your university’s law society: moots (mock trials), socials, meeting recruiters, presentations and so on.
 Not all law societies allow non-law students to join, meaning that if you don’t do a law degree you might miss out on this insight into the profession as an undergraduate.

 - The law degree has a good reputation among non-law employers and it can open doors to other professions, such as legal publishing, banking, tax and more.

 - It’s the quickest, most direct and cheapest route, as the conversion course (the graduate diploma in law, or GDL), which you need to do after a non-law degree, adds an extra year to your training, and ranges from about £7,000 to £15,000 for a full-time course, depending on where you study.
-Also, all graduates who want to become trainee solicitors have to complete the legal practice course or LPC (ranging from about £7,000 to £14,000), and trainee barristers the Bar professional training courses (ranging from about £12,000 to £18,000).
+Also, all graduates who want to become trainee solicitors have to complete the legal practice course or LPC (ranging from about £7,000 to £15,000), and trainee barristers the Bar professional training course (ranging from about £14,000 to £19,000).
 Therefore, skipping the GDL fees can be financially beneficial.
 However, if you are lucky enough to secure a training contract in advance, your GDL and LPC fees may be covered by your future employer – many big commercial law firms sponsor their future trainee solicitors through these courses.

 Routes into law careers: the downsides to doing a law degree